Add HTML Using DOM And PDF Overwrite

 Page page = doc.Pages.Add();

-// Instantiate HtmlFragment with HTML contnets
+// Instantiate HtmlFragment with HTML contents

 HtmlFragment title = new HtmlFragment("<p style='font-family: Verdana'><b><i>Table contains text</i></b></p>");

-//Font-family from 'Verdana' will be reset to 'Arial'
+// Font-family from 'Verdana' will be reset to 'Arial'

 title.TextState = new TextState("Arial");